farant/catholic-3rd-millennium/README.md

 2.1.1.
 Examples include: the Church, the family, businesses, religious communities and
        volunteer groups.

-3. What is the distinguishing quality of a "government" that distinguishes it from other kinds of human systems?
+3. What is the distinguishing quality of a "government" that delineates it from other kinds of human systems?
 3.1.
 The distinguishing quality of a government is that it is larger than a family and
      it exercises the function of creating laws with the ability to enforce those laws